Competition Rules

 SOLOS

-Dancers must compete in their age & level category set out by SDC rules.
+Dancers must compete in their age & level category set out by SOAR rules.
 We advise and encourage all dancers to freestyle and NOT come with a set routine to compete in this category.
 Music will be played at random by our DJ.

 Teachers MUST compete in Advanced.